-Although they all provide the same basic service – pet cremation – the quality and cost of the services can vary from one facility to another.
-It is important to understand that pet cremation is a developing industry.
-There is currently little oversight in this industry, so you need to be your own advocate.
-Be proactive in doing your research and asking the right questions.
+Although they all provide the same basic service, the quality and cost of the services can vary from one facility to another.
+It is important to understand that pet cremation is a developing industry, and there is currently little oversight, so you need to be your own advocate.
+Be proactive in doing your research and asking the service provider questions.
 You want to be sure you are working with a reputable company that will meet your expectations and carry out your wishes.

 How can I be sure that I will correctly get my pet’s ashes back?

-Reputable and responsible pet cremation providers use a tracking system to prevent identification mistakes from happening during the cremation process.
+Reputable and responsible pet cremation providers use a tracking system to ensure correct identification during the cremation process.
 The tracking system typically involves a tag with a unique number.
-The tag is assigned upon receipt of the body, and is not separated from the body throughout the entire cremation process.
-Keeping the tag and the remains together throughout the process ensures that the ashes of the right pet are returned to the correct owner.
-(If you should choose not to have your pet’s ashes returned to you, the crematory will take the ashes and scatter them in a designated area that is set aside for scattering.)
+The tag is assigned when your pet is received, and is not separated from the pet throughout the entire cremation process.
+Keeping the tag and the remains together throughout the process ensures that your pet’s ashes will be returned to you.
+If you choose not to have your pet’s ashes returned to you, the crematory will take the ashes and scatter them in a designated area.

-What is the average cost of a pet cremation?
+What is the average cost of pet cremation?

-The cost of a pet cremation varies, but the average cost runs from $50 to $250, depending on factors such as the size of the pet, the weight, whether you choose individual or group cremation, and your location.
+The average cost runs from $50 to $250, depending on factors such as the size of your pet, whether you choose individual or group cremation, and your location.